Revised: 04/06/2009

 This answer was prepared with the help of Emily Lamprecht, Rutgers University, Doctoral Graduate Student in Animal Science and reviewed by Shari C. Silverman V.M.D., Senior Veterinarian, Division of Animal Health, New Jersey Department of Agriculture.

-Could you please tell me what ringbone or sidebone is, and what can be done about it?
+Could you please tell me what ringbone or sidebone is, and what can be

 You will be able to see or feel ringbone in horses just above the hoof in the area of the coronet band or pastern.
 It will feel like a hard lump or a ring of excess bone.
 If the problem is not causing lameness, nothing needs to be done; it is just a blemish and will not detract from the use of the animal.
 However, in cases where lameness occurs due to ringbone, and assuming that the horse’s feet are consistently and adequately trimmed, using a shoe that provides an easy breakover or making the toes shorter may help with the animal’s comfort.